tonnyeremin/Urban-Data-Science/README.md

 #### 3.1 Population

 As population dataset we use census data from Czech Statistical Office.
 The entire dataset of [Czech Statistical Office]( https://www.czso.cz) contains data of population, gender and age of  citizens of Czech Republic.
-Futures names are coded.
+Features names are coded.

 | typuz_naz | nazev              | uzcis | uzkod | u01     |
 | --------- | ------------------ | ----- | ----- | ------- |
 | kraj      | Hlavní město Praha | 100   | 3018  | 1268796 |

 As our study area is Prague, we are  only interested in population of the administrative districts with ***uzcis = 44***.
-We  filtered data from original data set according to this parameter type, removed unnecessary columns and renamed left
+We  filtered data from original data set according to this parameter, removed unnecessary columns and performed renaming.

 #### 3.2 Geo-shapes